Table of Contents

 Methods of Calculation

 Utility taxes can be flat fees, percentage-based rates, or usage-based charges.
-For example, a fixed percentage may be applied to monthly utility bills or a specified tax amount may be levied on each kilowatt-hour of electricity utilized.
+For example, a fixed percentage may be applied to monthly utility bills, or a specified tax amount may be levied on each kilowatt-hour of electricity utilized.

 Related Blog: